danmarksmiljoeportal/lagvaelgeren/README.md

 ## FAQ

 - Only EPSG:25832 is used.
-Other projections isn't supported.
+Other projections aren't supported.